 Outside of my school work I am also an organizer for the Canadian Restaurant Workers Coalition.
 I have been spending lots of time educating and advocating for the rights of restaurant workers throughout the Covid-19 pandemic.

 Briefly describe what it is like to be a graduate student at UofG

-A lot of my time as a graduate student involves completing course work or research for my thesis topic.
-It's nice that a lot of the work is self-guided which gives me a lot of flexibility in my schedule.
-I have also been fortunate enough to work as a research assistant for Professor Bruce McAdams as well as help with the opening of the Anita Stewart Memorial Food Laboratory as their event intern.
-It is great that there are so many opportunities available which provides me with a lot of variety and different projects to get excited about every day!
+A lot of my time when I was a graduate student involved completing course work or research for my thesis topic.
+It's nice that a lot of the work was self-guided which gave me a lot of flexibility in my schedule.
+I was also fortunate enough to work as a research assistant for Professor Bruce McAdams as well as helped with the opening of the Anita Stewart Memorial Food Laboratory as their event intern.
+It is great that there are so many opportunities available which provided me with a lot of variety and different projects that got me excited about every day!

 A bit about UofG campus and the City of Guelph...

 I love that the campus is fairly small and no matter where you go, you'll usually bump into someone you know.
 Everyone is friendly and you're always bound to have an interesting conversation with someone.
 I also love PJ's restaurant on campus and being able to go by and see all of the students learning how to run their own restaurant!

 I like the community feel of the City of Guelph and how people seem to care about their environmental footprint and helping out their community members.
 I especially like Downtown Guelph where there are lots of great independent restaurants and shops.